matn7/CS-Notes/src/main/java/basic_java/Java11.md

 - They are usually used for operations that don't require any data from an instance of the class (from 'this').
 This keyword is the current instance of a class.
 - In **static methods** we can't use the **this** keyword.
-- Whenever you see a method that **does not use instance variables** that method should be declared as a **static method**.
+- :star: Whenever you see a method that **does not use instance variables** that method should be declared as a **static method**.
-- For example main is a static method and it is called by the JVM when it starts an application.
+- For example main is a static method, and it is called by the JVM when it starts an application.

 **Static Method Example**